mobino/mobino_api/README.txt

 ~~~~~~~~~~~~

 Before you can start to use the Mobino API you will need to setup API keys and
 secrets.
-These are generated automatically for you, when your merchant account
+These are generated automatically for you when your merchant account
 is created.
-You can change them anytime by going to your profile page, and
+You can change them anytime by going to your profile page and
 clicking "Create API credentials" in the Edit form of your profile.

 CAUTION: As soon as you change the credentials, any applications you have that use